 Homesteading Can Save You Money

 Maybe you don’t have a lot of money to spend to get started but start small.
 Save money to put towards something you want, like a chicken coop.

 Instead of buying a loaf of bread, you can make bread a heck of a lot cheaper yourself.
 I make our bread 90% of the year.
 I do buy loaves here and there because it’s just easy.

-I also “invest” in a bread machine from Salvation Army for summer months.
+I also “invested” in a bread machine from Salvation Army for the summer months.